IuliaMeebo/Udacity-StarFinder/README.md

 Rendered interface with HTML5 Canvas and defined functionality with OOP Javascript, three classes to control the game **Game**, **Enemy** and **Player**

-See the game running [here]: https://lsardinas.github.io/Udacity-StarFinder/
+See the game running [here](https://lsardinas.github.io/Udacity-StarFinder/)